 What category to list land for sale?

-Everything in Craigslist is organized into categories.
-There is a specific category for land sales in Craigslist, but it's not intuitive to find.
-To list your land for sale, first select 'housing offered,' then 'real estate - by owner.'
+Everything on Craigslist is organized into categories.
+There is a specific category for land sales on Craigslist, but it's not intuitive to find.
+To list the land for sale, select 'housing offered.'
+Next, click 'real estate - by owner.'
 This will take you to the listing page where you can select 'land' under the dropdown menu called 'housing type.'

 Sell land with a listing that stands out

-The first couple of sentences of your property description will do more as a way to sell your property than anything else besides your photos and title.
+The property description will do more as a way to sell your property than anything else besides your photos and title.
 What's unique about this property?
 What can the land be used for?
 Is the land near conveniences like shopping or attractions like a lake or state park?
-Here's an example a of short description that calls out the most important features:
+Here's an example of a short description that calls out the most important features:

 Add quality listing photos

 The final step before posting your listing is to add your photos.
-Pay particular attention to which image is first (the featured image in the top left corner).
-That's the only photo that people will see unless they click on your listing, so it should make it clear exactly what you're offering.
+Pay attention to the first image (the featured image in the top left corner).
+That's the only photo people will see unless they click on your listing, so it should clarify exactly what you're offering.

-If it's not ready yet, check back in a couple more days.
-Once you know how often you can renew your listing, create a schedule and reminder for yourself to renew as often as possible.
+If it's not ready, check back in a couple more days.
+Once you know how often you can renew your listing, create a schedule and reminder to renew as often as possible.
 That might be twice per week or every other week.

 Find this step tedious?
 It is, but if you're not willing to do it, it's not worth posting a Craigslist ad in the first place.
 Craigslist is not a 'set it and forget it' strategy for selling your land.

-Craigslist is a powerful advertising platform for selling land because of how much traffic it gets and the ability to create listings with detailed descriptions and lots of photos that showcase raw land really well.
+Craigslist is a powerful advertising platform for selling land because of how much traffic it gets.
+You can also create listings with detailed descriptions and lots of photos that showcase raw land well.

 The main thing to emphasize with Craigslist marketing strategy is you have to commit to refreshing your post often.

-To learn more about selling land on Craigslist including a full walkthrough of creating an ad and examples of successful land listings, see How to Sell Land on Craigslist.
+To learn more about selling land on Craigslist, including examples of successful land listings, see How to Sell Land on Craigslist.

-Facebook is used by approximately 200 million Americans, and about 75% of them use Facebook on a daily basis.
-It's not a surprise then that it's a great platform for advertising land.
+Approximately 200 million Americans use Facebook, and about 75% of them use Facebook daily.
+It's not surprising then that it's an excellent platform for advertising land.

 Why use Facebook Marketplace to sell land?

-Marketplace is the 'classifieds' area of Facebook and you can sell just about anything there.
+Marketplace is the 'classifieds' area of Facebook, and you can sell just about anything there.
 Unfortunately, you won't find a specific category for land.
-Don't worry, we'll show you how you can still get lots of views, saves, and shares for your land listing in Marketplace.
+Don't worry.
+We'll show you how you can still get many views, saves, and shares for your land listing in Marketplace.

-What's unique about Facebook is that people will find your ad and share it with friends that are looking for land.
+What's unique about Facebook is that people will find your ad and share it with friends looking for land.
 This helps to get the word out for you.
-The power of this social network should make Facebook Marketplace one of the first places you list your land for sale.
+The power of this social network should make Facebook Marketplace one of the first places you list your property for sale.
 It's also free to post!

 - Profiles create trust